spawnfest/UntitledProject/README.md

 ☑ Provide a simple working LFE web server that serves html.

 ☑ Provide an example of serving htmx from LFE.

+☐ Use Lanes as the router (less hassle than current)

 ☑ - Add github actions for quick test results.